Residual Entropy of Glasses and the Third Law Expression: Equilibria in a solid

-This is also true for glasses.
-We do not need to bother with investigating which structure is the equilibrium state of a glass.
-Any glass existing in the current time is equilibrium until its structure changes.
-However, remarks are needed for glasses.
-Generally, glasses are considered to be in neither a stable state nor a metastable state.
-The {\it frozen} state was used for differentiation from the metastable state, when the residual entropy for the glass was discussed; a frozen state is essentially a nonequilibrium state but is frozen by a strong viscous resistance.
-This conceptual distinction may be best seen in Fig.~\ref{fig:meta-frozen}: it is taken from Wilks's textbook (\cite{Wilks}, p.~61).
-There seems no energy barrier in a frozen state.
-It is the classical resistance that impedes atom movements.
-However, if observing more closely, we will find that the microscopic substance of viscous resistance is no more than an energy barrier: in the microscopic scale there is no frictional forces.
-Furthermore, a {\it kinetically frozen state} is used to emphasize the special property that the glass state is obtained by kinetically freezing from a supercooled liquid.
-However, the kinetic energy and potential energy are parts of the total energy, and can be interchanged in a particle's motion.
-The substance that freezes atom motions is the potential barrier, which is built in by the reduction of kinetic energy (or temperature).
+This consideration applies particularly to glasses.
+We need not investigate which structure is the equilibrium state of a glass.
+Any glass currently existing is in an equilibrium state until its structure changes.
+A few remarks are in order regarding glasses.
+It is often asserted that the glass state is neither a stable nor metastable state.
+Instead, the special term {\it frozen} state is used to differentiate from the aforementioned metastable state.
+It is explained that the frozen state is essentially a nonequilibrium state that is immobilized by a strong viscous resistance.
+This conceptual distinction may be best illustrated in Fig.~\ref{fig:meta-frozen}: it is taken from Wilks's textbook (\cite{Wilks}, p.~61).
+In this figure, a frozen state appears to lack an energy barrier; instead, atomic motion is impeded by classical resistance.
+However, upon closely examination, the microscopic origin of viscous resistance is nothing other than an energy barrier: frictional forces do not exist in the microscopic scale (see Ref.~\cite{Shirai-SH-Liquids25}, \S 3.3.3).
+Furthermore, the term {\it kinetically frozen state} is also frequently used to emphasize the special property that the glass state is obtained by kinetic arrest from a supercooled liquid.
+However, the kinetic energy and potential energy are simply components of the total energy, and they are continuously interchanged during the course of microscopic dynamics.
+The substance that freezes atom motions is the potential barrier, which is built in by the reduction of kinetic energy as the temperature decreases.
 Any kind of crystallization is a freezing process of the atoms of a liquid.
-The difference between glasses and crystals lies in the quantitative aspect that an overwhelming number of metastable states exist in a glass.
-Now, glasses are also synthesized by vapor deposition methods \cite{Berthier16}.
-Since no supercooled liquid is used in this case, the word kinetically frozen liquid loses sense.
+The difference between glasses and crystals lies in the quantitative aspect that a glass has an overwhelming number of metastable states whose energies are close each other.
+Now, glasses can be obtained also by vapor deposition methods \cite{Berthier16}.
+In this case, no supercooled liquid is involved.
+The expression {\em kinetically frozen liquid} therefore loses its literal meaning.

+From Eq.~(\ref{eq:tau}), we see that the equilibrium timescale has strongly temperature dependence.
+As $T$ approaches 0, any value of energy barrier becomes infinitely large relative to the thermal energy $k_{\rm B}T$.
+Hence, we conclude that